 The Huntington School District’s Special Education PTA has donated thousands of dollars to the district to cover the cost of nine mini-grant awards for a variety of educational items designed to improve students’ classroom experience.

-The Huntington School District’s Special Education PTA is relentless while advocating for the student services and programs it cherishes.
-SEPTA also takes delight in recognizing administrators, teachers and teacher aides who have made significant contributions to the lives of the young people they work with.
+The Huntington School District’s Special Education PTA is indefatigable in advocating for the student services and programs it holds dear.
+SEPTA also takes thoroughly enjoys honoring those administrators, teachers and teacher aides who have made notable contributions to the lives of the young people they work with.